Trexmount Ventures

 • Post-monsoon fresh landscapes

 Conversely, winter (December-February) brings extreme cold and heavy snowfall, making high passes nearly impossible.
 Similarly, monsoon season (June-August) creates dangerous conditions with landslides, leeches, and obscured views.
-Therefore, planning your Dhaulagiri Circuit trekking during the recommended seasons ensures better safety and enjoyment.
+Therefore, planning your Dhaulagiri Circuit trek during the recommended seasons ensures better safety and enjoyment.

 Dhaulagiri Circuit Trekking Route: Day-by-Day Breakdown